 Maybe you just need a break.
-Or maybe you need a break-up–a new job, a new team assignment, or some other organizational change.
+Or maybe you need a break-up–a new job, a new team assignment, or some other more significant change.

-It can be hard to tell.
-But one thing is clear.
-If you are worried about burnout, you should stop and take stock of where you are at right now.
+It can be tricky to decipher sometimes.
+But if you are at all worried about burnout, you should stop and take stock of where you are at right now.

-How do you know if your facing burnout?
+How do you know if you’re facing burnout?

 Burnout is a complicated issue for which only a medical professional can provide a specific diagnosis based on a specific set of physical and psychological symptoms.